mitchross/k3s-argocd-starter/README.md

 - Modify the application manifests in the `apps/` directory to fit your specific requirements.
 - Update the `argocd/` manifests to match your repository URL and branch.
-- Customize the Cilium configuration in `infrastructure/networking/cilium/` based on your networking requirements.
+- Customize the Cilium configuration in `infrastructure/networking/cilium/` based on your networking requirements